moienr/Palm-Segmentation/README.md

-# Large Scene Instance Segmentation of Palm Trees in Ahvaz City Using U-Net Architecture on High-Resolution UAV Images.
+# Large Scene Segmentation of Palm Trees in Ahvaz City Using U-Net Architecture on High-Resolution UAV Images.

 Class of Remote Sensing of Water, Soil, and Plants